NOA-ReACT/interpolator_for_wrfchem/README.md

 The workflow for using the interpolator is as follows:

-1. Use WPS and `real.exe` as usual to generate the `met_em`, `wrfinput`, and `wrfbdy` files.
+1. Use WPS and `real.exe` as usual to generate the `wrfinput` and `wrfbdy` files.
-2. Download global chemistry model fields (e.g. CAMS EAC4) for the same time period as the WRF simulation.
+2. Download global chemistry model fields (e.g. CAMS EAC4 or global forecasts) for the same time period as the WRF simulation.
 3. Run the interpolator to interpolate the global chemistry model fields to the WRF-CHEM grid and vertical levels.
 4. Run WRF-CHEM.